Author: Steph

 A DYSLEXIA STORY – Early signs of dyslexia

 I looked forward to reading with my daughter.
-We would cuddle together with a stack of books and she would say, “again, again” and we would lose ourselves in favorite stories.
+We would cuddle together with a stack of books, and she would say, “Again, again, again,” and we would lose ourselves in our favorite stories.

 I was shocked when that never happened.
 What is it about reading to children, I thought, that’s so complicated?
 Reading together is overrated.

-We were most successful with books filled with random words and images like cat, dog, horse, cow.
+We were most successful with books filled with random words and images, such as cat, dog, horse, and cow.
 Why did so many books have stories?

 CONTINUE READING